hiero-ledger/hiero-mirror-node/docs/design/hiero-hooks.md

 **Processing Logic:**

 ```
-// In ContractCallTransactionHandler when recipient == 0x16d
+// In ContractResultServiceImpl when processing sidecars for hook executions
-if (transactionRecord.hasParentConsensusTimestamp()):
+if (transactionRecord.hasParentConsensusTimestamp() && contractId == 365):
     parentTransaction = context.get(Transaction.class, parentConsensusTimestamp)
     if (parentTransaction != null):
         // Determine which hook this execution represents